ambiot/documents/docs/source/ambd_arduino/examples/peripheral/AmebaMotors - Use Ameba as Server to Control Motors.rst

 ##################################################################
-ambd_arduino/AmebaMotors - Use Ameba as Server to Control Motors
+AmebaMotors - Use Ameba as Server to Control Motors
 ##################################################################

 .. role:: raw-html(raw)